-“As a mother even with own life protects her only child, so should one cultivate immeasurable loving-kindness towards all living beings.” — — Buddha, The Metta Sutta
+“As a mother even with her own life protects her only child, so should one cultivate immeasurable loving-kindness towards all living beings.” — Buddha, The Metta Sutta

 Mindfulness helps us overcome striving, judging and clinging—and can be thought of as a remedy for attachment which keeps us suffering in samsara.
 I usually think of ten mindfulness principals in my practice, of which I believe kindness to be the most important:

 - a beginners mind